munin-monitoring/munin/INSTALL.rst

 .. code-block:: bash

-   perl Build.PL
+   make
-   ./Build
+   make test
-   ./Build test
+   # run as root or use something like "sudo"
-   sudo ./Build install
+   make install

 This will install munin master, node and plugins.